islavisual/dataList/README.md

 <b>default_value</b>: Default value of "select tag".

-<b>method</b>: Used into ajax mode to define the method of recover file.
-Like possible options ar "get" or "post".
-By default is "post".

 <b>emptyMessage</b>: Message by default to use when no results found.
 By default is "No results found".

 <b>error400</b>: Used into ajax mode.
 By default is "Server understood the request, but request content was invalid".